huizhou68/HZ/content/teaching/teaching.md

 ---
-date: "2019-06-08T21:48:51-07:00"
+date: "2019-12-31T22:45:51-48:51"
-title: Teaching Experiences
+title: Teaching Experience
 ---

-As a Teaching Assistant, I have been working with Professor Ling Zhu in several courses, including:
+As a Teaching Assistant, I have been working with Professor Ling Zhu on several courses, including:

+* POLS 6482, Advanced Multivariate Statistics (Fall 2019)

 * PUBL 6313, Fundamentals of Policy Analysis (Spring 2019 and Spring 2018)